 In 2000, the new millennium ushered in a decade of innovation and design accomplishments for Chrysler, most notably the launch of the iconic Chrysler 300C, the latest generation in a long pedigree of champion 300s built for excitement since 1955.

-The introduction of the PT Cruiser fused modern amenities with a retro sensibility, romanticizing an era of hot rod Model A wagons.
+The introduction of the PT Cruiser in 2001 fused modern amenities with a retro sensibility, romanticizing an era of hot rod Model A wagons.
 And the decade was one of remarkable reinvention of the minivan.